Classification Title: Harn Museum Curator II

 · Other duties as assigned.

-• Bachelor’s degree in an art, art history, museum studies, or a related field and one year of museum curatorial experience or any equivalent combination of experience, training or education.
+• Master’s Degree in art history or related field, or Bachelor’s degree in art, art history, museum studies, or a related field and four years of museum curatorial experience or any equivalent combination of experience, training, or education.

 · PhD or Master’s degree in art history or related field, with a specialization in contemporary art, theory, or practice; three to five years of museum curatorial experience.